 4. NOTE: If you intend to CSY after 6/30/2019 and have not run the MBE for all sites, please call the help desk before 6/30/2019 for assistance.

-1. Cleans up student data to prepare for the new school year.
+1. It cleans up student data to prepare for the new school year.

 2. POS: Removes Graduating and Withdrawn students.

 a.
 Sets Grades to ‘00’

 d.
 Leaves Status until updated or it reaches the expiration date

 4. POS: Preserves Daily Deposit information from previous year as Read Only. (no changes allowed.)

 5. Student Eligibility: Processing: Manage Applications: Archives Applications.
 Applications and Reports can be viewed as Read-only. (no changes allowed)

 6. Student Eligibility: Administration: Meal Benefit Expiration is reset to 6/30/2020 for all sites.

 1. Verify the Server has been upgraded to the latest version.
 (System Management: Administration: Control File: Latest database version)

 2. Complete/update all Point of Sale transactions, adjustments, corrections, etc.

 3. Verify all Daily Deposit amounts are correct and Days are CLOSED.
 (Point of Sale: Serving Reports: Receipts & Collections –OR—Accountability: Reports: Unclosed Dates.